Authentic Mutton Korma Recipe (Lamb Korma) is a traditional fragrant and rich Awadhi mutton dish cooked in brown onions, yogurt and nut based gravy.

 6. Add seared meat, salt and 450 ml of water and mix.

 7. Close the lid of the pot with vent in sealing position, switch off the sauté mode and press manual/pressure cook mode.
-Set the timer to 18 minutes and allow it to cook.
+Set the timer to 18 minutes on 'High'and allow it to cook.